vinayakvsv/biophysics170_finalproject/README.md

 1. We have a number of python packages to install
 2. We will be using the Dockerfile image from the 4DN Nucleosome consortium for HiC data.

+## Notes
+1. sudo pip install --ignore-installed six --upgrade cooler (if you have El Capitan or higher for Mac)
+2.

 # Analysis Strategy
 *to be added